This post may contain affiliate links. Please read our disclosure policy for more information.

 I was SO inspired by all the fascinating stories of how bloggers were earning several thousands of dollars a month.

-When I first started as a beginner, I was just looking forward to earning $300 to $500 per month in extra income, which with hard work and effort, I did in my first 6 months of blogging.
+When I first started as a beginner, I was just looking forward to earning $300 to $500 per month in extra income, which with hard work and effort, I was able to make money online all by using Pinterest in my first 6 months of blogging.

 Fast forward 1 year, I was earning an extra $5,000 a month blogging on top of my full-time job!
 You can even check out my raw and honest blog income reports I wrote for you.
 These income reports were written by me, from the perspective of a beginner, when I had no clue what I was doing.

 And to be honest, I never really had the expectation to become a blogger (I’m still not used to calling myself a blogger), but in less than 2 years, I was earning over $10,000 per month as a full-time blogger with my small blog, which allowed me to earn more money, pay off debts, save more, and finally quit the job I disliked!